Chronic kidney failure

 Depending on your situation, kidney function and overall health, your dietitian may recommend that you:

 Coping and support

 Receiving a diagnosis of chronic kidney failure can be worrisome.
 You may be concerned about what your diagnosis means for your future health.
-With time, you'll discover ways to help you cope with your feelings.
-Until you find what works for you, consider trying to:
+To help you cope with your feelings, consider trying to:

-To reduce your risk of chronic kidney failure, try to:
+To reduce your risk of chronic kidney failure:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.